Advantech-EdgeSync-Containers/Orbbec-Gemini-3DCamera/README.md

 ## Prerequisite Software on the Host OS

-Before running the container, ensure that your host system has the following installed:
+Before running the container, ensure that your host system has the following software installed:

 - **Docker Engine**
   Version 20.10 or newer is recommended for best compatibility.